renolc/renolc.github.io/raw/posts/how-i-made-this-blog.md

 1. a markdown file is written into a `raw` folder
 2. on a git push, a GitHub workflow takes over
 3. the workflow compiles any markdown changes and places the generated html files into a `docs` folder at the same relative path
-4. if the compiled markdown was with a `raw/posts` folder, it is also prepended to the index table of posts, as well as the RSS xml
+4. if the compiled markdown was in the `raw/posts` folder, it is also prepended to the index table of posts, as well as the RSS xml

 Each of those has multiple sub-steps and nuances, but that's the gist of it.